Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 You can drive to Kranjska Gora via Vršič Pass, or the Fusine Lakes.

-Drive to Kranjska Gora via Vršič Pass (Option 1)
+Option 1: Drive to Kranjska Gora via Vršič Pass

-Before setting off today, make sure that the Vršič Pass is open.
+Before setting off today, make sure that Vršič Pass is open.
 You can use the Promet website to find out.
 Vršič pass is the highest road pass in Slovenia and connects Kranjska Gora with Bovec.

 The drive from Kobarid continues to the town of Bovec, through the Trenta Valley, and up to Vršič Pass.
-If you arrive in Bovec around lunch time, we can heartily recommend Gostišče Sovdat for Soča River trout and grilled calamari.

 At Vršič Pass, it’s possible to go on a short day hike to Slemenova Špica, which is a grassy hill and lookout point set amidst the dramatic Julian Alps.

-Drive to Kranjska Gora via Fusine, Italy (Option 2)
+Option 2: Drive to Kranjska Gora via Fusine, Italy

 Alternatively, it’s possible to circumvent Vršič Pass by driving into Italy.
 Here’s the route.
-From Bovec, you’ll drive to Log pod Mangartom and then take the SS54 into Italy.
+From Bovec, drive to Log pod Mangartom and then take the SS54 into Italy.

 You may need to purchase a cross-border permit from your rental car company to drive into Italy.
 Please check.
 If you opt for this route, you’re in for a big surprise, as this route passes very closely to Laghi di Fusine (Fusine Lakes).